-We return to the links between Algebra and Topology in Week 11; cf. Charles A. WEIBEL, History of homogogical algebera, his webpage, Math, Rutgers U., 40p pdf.
+We return to the links between Algebra and Topology in Week 11; cf. Ch.
+A. WEIBEL, History of homological algebra, his webpage, Rutgers U. GEOMETRY

-GEOMETRY

 The 19th C. work on geometry was continued by the Italian school.
 In particular, Ricci and Levi-Civita revolutionised differential geometry by introducing tensor methods in the early 20th C. This provided the mathematial machinery needed for Einstein's General Theory of Relativity (below).